 What's the alternative?

-Using natural, organic hair dyes which don’t contain ammonia or peroxide may reduce your risk of allergic reactions, which can in themselves cause an itchy, sore scalp and damage to your hair.
+Using natural, organic hair dyes which don't contain ammonia, peroxide or PPD may reduce your risk of allergic reactions, which can in themselves cause an itchy, sore scalp and damage to your hair.
 Using these types of colourants should also help to reduce breakage and damage to the hair shaft and follicles.
 It is important to remember to always carry out a patch test prior to colouring your hair, whether you are doing it yourself or having it done professionally.

 If you colour your hair regularly or frequently use heat styling equipment, it is a good idea to keep your hair in the best possible condition by ensuring it gets the necessary nutrients for healthy hair growth.
 You can do this through eating a varied diet featuring the various vitamins and minerals that benefit hair health, or by taking nutritional supplements such as our exclusive Hair Vitalics.